Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/preview/display_mode.rst

 This mode is good for:

-- If the waveform does not fill the whole picture you might want to play with the "setup" and "gain" master-sliders in the "gamma"-plugin until it fills the whole picture (contrast autostretch).
+- If the waveform does not fill the whole picture you might want to play with the Bright/Contrast modifier until it fills the whole picture (contrast autostretch).
-- With the more advanced gamma-plugin you can decide where you have to desaturated (especially in dark regions).
+- With the more advanced Curves or Color Balance modifiers, you can be more precise.
 - You can judge if you want to dump the whole thing since it is completely distorted and clips at the top or the bottom.